KaustubhShejole/PSSI-MaxST/README.md

 This project is an example of improved graph-based interactive image segmentation technique using an efficient pixel segment similarity measure for edge-weight assignment that takes both intensity and smoothness features into account.
 This was done by Mr. Kaustubh S. Shejole under the guidance of Prof. Gaurav Mishra at VNIT, Nagpur.
-The work is under review for IEEE Transactions in Image Processing.
+The work is under review with IEEE Transactions on Image Processing.

 # Title: PSSI-MaxST: An Efficient Pixel-Segment Similarity Index Using Intensity and Smoothness Features for Maximum Spanning Tree Based Segmentation